 Hey, at least Jimmie didn't break the damn thing.
 I joke, I kid.
 But, just based on the final results of the race -- Johnson finished 40th due to disqualification and Bowyer placed second-to-last -- the umbrella troubles were clearly bad omens of some sort.

 Umbrella issues aside, that year's Memorial Day weekend race did mark a historic day for NASCAR.
 In the end, Brad Keselowski took the overtime victory after 405 laps had been completed.
-With a total distance of 607.5 total miles, the 2020 Coca-Cola 600 was the longest race in NASCAR history.
+With a total distance of 607.5 total miles, the 2020 Coca-Cola 600 was the longest race in NASCAR history (that record would later be broken at the event's running in 2022).

 Now, back to Jamie Little and Clint Bowyer.
 Today, they work as co-workers, as Bowyer joined the Fox Sports broadcast booth full time in 2021.
 I don't know what that first day at the office was like, but I like to think that Clint showed up with a brand-new, state-of-the-art umbrella for his favorite pit reporter.
 You never know when that next rain delay will go down.